 Consult an Experienced Pedestrian Accident Attorney

 Were you seriously injured in a South Carolina pedestrian accident?
 Our attorneys can answer your questions, address your concerns, and help you understand your legal rights and options.
-Contact the Law Offices of Shane Smith today to schedule an appointment for a free initial consultation to discuss your case with a member of our skilled legal team.
+Contact Shane Smith Law today to schedule an appointment for a free initial consultation to discuss your case with a member of our skilled legal team.